 “He never wavers, he steps up,” Biden said in his 38- minute address last night to the Democratic National Convention in Charlotte, North Carolina, before Obama’s formal acceptance of his party’s nomination to a second term.

-Reprising one of his popular lines from the campaign trail, Biden summed up the meaning of those two decisions: “Osama bin Laden is dead and General Motors (GM) is alive.”
+Reprising one of his popular lines from the campaign trail, Biden summed up the meaning of those two decisions: “Osama bin Laden is dead and General Motors (GM:US) is alive.”

 In a message aimed at working-class voters and labor unions worried about jobs being shipped overseas, Biden also framed the contest between Obama and Romney as a choice between protecting U.S. workers or global corporate interests.